carloscastillom/DJIA_Screener/README.md

  3) yahoo_fin -

 ## Dow Jones companies screener
 This repository obtains the tickers of all companies in the dow jones index.
-It filters them based on the 52-week highest or lowest prices and the PE ratio of all the companies in the index.
+It filters them based on the 52-week highest, lowest prices and the PE ratio of all the companies in the index.

+The exact conditions that the screener must do are the following:

 ## Conditions